Class Volunteer Handbook

 Class Communications

-What Your Website Can Do
+What The Communication Platform Can Do

-Your group’s website has many features beyond sending emails.
+The communication platform has many features beyond sending emails.
 Here are some highlights:

 -